 Irish Rail’s DART (Dublin Area Rail Transit) train leaves Pearse Street station travelling north in the direction of Howth between 23:19 and 23:51.
 If you’re travelling south to Dun Laoghaire, the last trains leave around 23:30, depending on the day of the week.
-You can check routes and schedules here.
+View all routes and schedules here.

 Irish Rail also operates a commuter train service on five routes – from the city to Dundalk, to Portlaoise, to Longford, to Dunboyne/M3 Parkway and to Gorey.
-Check routes and schedules here.
+View all routes and schedules.

 The minimum taxi fare goes up to €4.45 after 20:00.
 That’s for the first kilometre of your journey.
 Additional kilometres are charged at €1.03 and that rate goes up €1.35 after 15 kilometres